Updated: January 2021

 Acute rhinosinusitis (ARS) and recurrent acute rhinosinusitis (RARS)

 Most ARS are viral in origin and improve on their own.
-It is important to distinguish viral from bacterial RS so as to not prescribe antibiotics unnecessarily for VRS.
+It is important to distinguish viral from bacterial RS to avoid prescribing unnecessary antibiotics that are not effective for viral infections.

-ABRS is diagnosed when symptoms of an upper respiratory tract infection persist longer than 10 to 14 days or for at least 10 days beyond the onset of upper respiratory symptoms.
-ABRS is also likely when symptoms worsen after an initial improvement.
-Only about 2% of VRS become ABRS.4 Most common bacteria responsible for ABRS are Streptococcus pneumoniae, Hemophilus influenzae, and Moraxella catarrhalis.
+ABRS is suspected when symptoms of an upper respiratory tract infection persist longer than 10 days or when symptoms worsen after an initial improvement (i.e., double sickening).1, 4, 6 Only about 0.5% to 2% of VRS become ABRS.7 Most common bacteria responsible for ABRS are Streptococcus pneumoniae, Hemophilus influenzae, and Moraxella catarrhalis.
 Staphylococcus aureus is also isolated in adults with ABRS.
-ABRS is primarily a clinical diagnosis and radiographic imaging with a sinus computed tomography (CT) scan is recommended only if a complication or alternative diagnosis is suspected.
-RARS presents similarly with three or more episodes of acute rhinosinusitis however patients are asymptomatic in between episodes of acute infection.
+ABRS is primarily a clinical diagnosis, and radiographic imaging with a sinus computed tomography (CT) scan is recommended only if a complication or alternative diagnosis is suspected.
+RARS presents similarly with four or more episodes of acute rhinosinusitis; however, patients are asymptomatic in between episodes of acute infection.

-Symptoms: Symptoms suggestive of ARS include nasal congestion or obstruction, facial or dental pain, purulent rhinorrhea, post nasal drainage, headache and cough.
-Additional signs associated with ABRS can include fever, fatigue, hyposmia, ear fullness or pressure.
+Symptoms: Symptoms suggestive of ARS include nasal congestion or obstruction, facial or dental pain, purulent rhinorrhea, post-nasal drainage, headache, and cough.
+Additional signs associated with ABRS can include fever, severe pain, unilateral disease, fatigue, hyposmia, ear fullness, or pressure.

 Physical examination: A head, ears, eyes, nose, and throat examination should be done.
 Pulmonary evaluation may also be needed.
 Clinical examination may include tenderness on palpation overlying the sinuses, purulent nasal or oropharyngeal secretions.
 Fever may or may not be present.
 Attention should be paid to the periorbital and cheek areas of the face to look for cellulitis or extra sinus involvement.
 Culture from the nasal cavity is not useful.

-Based on guidelines, antibiotics are recommended if symptoms of rhinosinusitis last longer than 10 days, if patients don’t improve by 7 days after ABRS diagnosis or worsen after initial improvement.2,7 Antibiotics should be used earlier if there is evidence of complications such as periorbital swelling or redness.
-Antibiotics for ABRS that are recommended by selected guidelines are noted in Table 1.
-Most guidelines recommend 10-14 days of therapy with antibiotics.
+Antibiotics for uncomplicated ARS in adults provides marginal benefit in most cases and needs to be evaluated in context of potential side effects.10 Careful patient selection based on signs and symptoms are essential in deciding who may benefit from antibiotics.
+Based on guidelines, antibiotics are recommended if patients don’t improve by 7-10 days after ARS diagnosis or if symptoms worsen at any time.2, 4 Antibiotics should be used earlier if there is evidence of complications such as periorbital swelling or redness.
+Antibiotics for ABRS that are recommended by European Position Paper on Rhinosinusitis and Nasal Polyps (EPOS), International Consensus Statement on Allergy and Rhinology (ICAR), and Infectious Diseases Society of America (IDSA) guidelines are noted in Table 1.
+Guidelines recommend 7-10 days of therapy with antibiotics.2, 4

-Endoscopic surgical intervention is required when there is a risk of intracranial complication or in a patient with periorbital or intraorbital abscess
+Endoscopic surgical intervention is required when there is a risk of intracranial complication or a patient with periorbital or orbital abscess.

 Table 1.
 Antibiotics for acute bacterial rhinosinusitis